Reduce and eliminate condensation with Ecoease

 Condensation can contribute to major issues in homes such as dampness, mould, and wood rot, and is a problem that should be addressed quickly.
 It is exaggerated by indoor humidity levels being too high, whether because of humans breathing out, pots boiling on the hob or drying clothes indoors.
 Poorly-fitted original windows can also increase condensation.
 However, the vast majority of condensation on windows occurs when moist heavy air comes into contact with the cold surface of the glass.

 How Ecoease works

 The Ecoease glazing panels form a pocket of static air between your original glazed window and the Ecoease PET sheet.
 This trapped airspace will reduce the rate of heat loss and any humid air in contact with the window meets an inherently warmer material in the PET glazing panel.
 With Ecoease secondary glazing, condensation is usually eliminated.
-This is an ideal solution for listed buildings and character properties, where fitting new double glazing is not an option due to property regulations.
+Draughts in your frames can reduce its full effectiveness.
+Make sure you get the full benefit from your secondary glazing by draught-proofing your windows first.
+Ecoease is an ideal solution for listed buildings and character properties.
+Particularly where fitting new double glazing is not an option due to property regulations.
 The discreet glazing panel fits behind the older window and works to reduce condensation in your home.